Freelance-Projects-and-Works/1NonlyCoffee-project/README.md

-# 1NonlyCoffee-project
+# Coffee-shop-Project
 This is a coffee shop project using grid,flex.

-HTML,CSS &amp; JS.
+HTML,CSS & JS.

 Designed by: http://rohanjaiswal.info